 - Moisture requirements: moist soil

-- Wildlife support: attracts and provides nectar to adult butterflies, bees and other insect pollinators, attracts and supports beneficial and other pest-eating insects
+- Wildlife support: flowers attract and provide nectar to adult butterflies, bees and other insect pollinators; overall plant attracts and supports beneficial and other pest-eating insects

 - Special features & uses: meadowscapes, pollinator gardens, rock gardens or woodland gardens